 One final note, please be aware the letter “y” is introduced as both a consonant and as a vowel.
 I chose to introduce both sounds at the same time which is why there is only one “y” listed on the progress sheet.

-The letter progress sheet is available as a free download in the Resource Library.
+The letter progress sheet is available as a free download in the Shop.
 The file includes progress sheets for both cursive and print.

 If you have any questions about how to use the progress sheet, please don’t hesitate to ask.
 Simply leave a note in the comments below or reach out to me on Instagram at @freeandunfettered.